dxw/playbook/playbook.md

   if we've spent a couple of hours on an updated-related bug and it's still not fixed, we're probably dealing with one.
 * From time to time, we may make an exception to these restrictions.
-If you think that might be appropriate, ask Harry or a delivery lead.
+If you think that might be appropriate, ask a delivery lead.
 In all the above cases, we can offer to quote for the required work.

-Finally, there is an overarching principle that we don't do anything on a ticket that is very time consuming or that is objectively a bad idea.
-If you think you're in this situation, ask a delivery lead for advice.

 #### Charging for ticket work

 If you decide that a ticket asks for work to be done which falls outside this scope, then the work is chargeable.
-In this situation, we reassign the ticket to a delivery lead with an explanation.
+In this situation, we reassign the ticket to a delivery lead or the business development manager with an explanation.

 It is good to try to think of alternative approaches that we could do under our support service before taking this step - seek advice if you're unsure.

-The delivery lead you assign the ticket to will then treat it as a [lead](#leads), and contact the client to make a plan.
+The person you assign the ticket to will then treat it as a [lead](#leads), and contact the client to make a plan.

 ## Sales